-Anticipated forward trend for OPEX (+/- % change)
+Anticipated forward trend for OPEX (+/- % change) 6.9

-CAPEX investment has been increasing as a result of our Health for Humanity 2020 goal to conduct a comprehensive water risk assessment at 100% of manufacturing and R&D sites and implement resource protection plans at high-risk sites.
-To complete our goal on time, CAPEX spend is expected to peak in 2018 and slightly decrease in 2019 and 2020.
-OPEX anticipated forward trend is calculated by taking the compound annual growth rate (CAGR) from 2017 to 2019.
-Water-related expenditures for CAPEX include 33 projects implemented or budgeted in 2019 in many facilities throughout the world, including Asia Pacific, EMEA, North America, and Africa.
+CAPEX investment has been increasing as a result of our Health for Humanity 2020 goal to conduct a comprehensive water risk assessment at 100% of manufacturing and R&D sites and to implement resource protection plans at high-risk sites.
+To complete our goal on time, CAPEX spend is expected to peak in 2020 and is expected to decrease in 2021 by 33%.
+Water-related expenditures for CAPEX include 21 projects implemented in 2020 in many facilities throughout the world, including Asia Pacific, EMEA, North America, and Africa.
+OPEX anticipated forward trend is +6.9% which is calculated by taking the compound annual growth rate (CAGR) from 2017 to 2020.
 Water-related OPEX expenditures include water withdrawal and discharge costs (mainly to third parties such as water utilities and wastewater treatment plants).